-The interest of monitoring can coincide with managers' conservation objectives and must not be neglected.
+The monitoring objective can coincide with the managers' conservation goals and must not be neglected.

-- a) It is perhaps interesting in the context of continuous monitoring on a Mediterranean scale to considered the ingestion of litter by rare species, even with a narrow distribution and with small numbers (the monk seal Monachus monachus, for example).
-In fact, opportunistic analysis of dead individuals can bring useful data to monitor population trends over time and be representative of a specific sub-region.
-In these conditions, the monitoring modes must be adapted (duration, assessment of trends) and considered over a very long term. - b) The protection status of the species must be examined before including them in a monitoring programme.
-In the case of protected species, sampling by the destruction of individuals is prohibited and intervention on living specimens (including autopsies) may or may not be the subject of exemptions, according to the regulatory provisions taken at national level.
+- a) It is perhaps interesting within the context of continuous monitoring on a Mediterranean scale to consider the ingestion of marine litter by rare species, even with a narrow distribution and with small numbers (the monk seal Monachus monachus, for example).
+In fact, opportunistic analysis of dead individuals can provide useful data to monitor population trends over time and be representative of a specific sub-region.
+Under these conditions, the monitoring modes must be adapted (duration, assessment of trends) and considered over a very long term. - b) The protection status of the species must be examined before including them in a monitoring programme.
+In the case of protected species, sampling through the destruction of individuals is prohibited and intervention on living specimens (including autopsies) may or may not be the subject of exemptions, depending on the regulatory provisions made at national level.